Industrial Storm Water Permitting and Compliance

 Greenville County was issued a National Pollutant Discharge Elimination System (NPDES) Multiple Separate Storm Sewer

-System (MS4) permit by the South Carolina Department of Health and Environmental Control (SCDHEC) that provides for the
+System (MS4) permit by the South Carolina Department of Environmental Services (SCDES) that provides for the

 implementation of a Storm Water Management Program (SWMP) for the County to include the four cities of Mauldin, Simpsonville,